 Then, as in a dramatic unveiling, the images are again revealed to mark the end of the penitential season and the beginning of the joy of the Easter season and the hope that the Resurrection brings.
 It is a beautiful custom that teaches us about the meaning of the liturgical seasons.

 Cross revealed: Good Friday to emphasize Jesus bearing the Cross on that day

-Images revealed: Easter vigil
+Images and statues revealed: Easter vigil

 This year, I intend to bring this tradition into my own home.
 During the 40 days of Lent, we read our Lenten books, contemplate on the Stations of the Cross, and gear up for Easter Sunday.
 Just as the Church simplifies the sanctuary in these last days of Lent in order to focus on the penitential aspect of the season, we can also simplify our homes in creative ways.